khlai00/skrctf-writeup/web/README.md

 It says mr.robot knows where is the flag.
 No its not referring to Elliot, its referring to **robots.txt**

-If you dont know what is **robots.txt**, take a look at this https://www.cloudflare.com/learning/bots/what-is-robots.txt/
+If you dont know what is **robots.txt**, take a look at this [robots.txt](https://www.cloudflare.com/learning/bots/what-is-robots.txt/)

 Lets try to see if there is anything in **robots.txt**

 ![image](https://user-images.githubusercontent.com/57955404/135822723-0a8a1690-c29e-45ec-90f3-2b6037c0c03c.png)

+> ####Flag
-It seems that this is the secret url.
-Enter the URL `https://skrctf.me/ports/4000//3aaec0a26f2a63d6ff3dfcfbf8e7902a.html` to get the flag.
+> It seems that this is the secret url.
+Enter the URL `https://skrctf.me/ports/4000/3aaec0a26f2a63d6ff3dfcfbf8e7902a.html` to get the flag.

 ## Kuki Cookies